Miserlou/Helix/README.md

 # Helix
-Engineering Consciousness
+## A Playground for Engineering Consciousness

+Helix is a framework for engineering consciousness using networks of AI task modules.
+Think of it like a modular synthesizer for AI.

+Read more about the concept [in this blog post]().

 ## Installation and Basic Usage

 **Before you begin, be aware that Helix, left unattended, can eat through OpenAI credits as fast as it can!**

-_These instructions assume you have Elixir installed._
+_These instructions assume you have [Elixir installed](https://elixir-lang.org/install.html)._

 First, clone this repository and `cd` into it.